 Since beginning this trip I’ve been humbled by the amazing things I’ve seen, both above and below the water.
 This planet we live on has so much natural beauty to explore.
-In California I was able to dive in massive kelp forests, in Mexico with giant manta rays, and in Bora Bora with enormous Lemon Sharks.
-California is also a great location for whale watching, whale watching california is an activity that can be enjoyed by all of your friends and family, ensuring that you all have fun together in this beautiful location.
-Watching whales and sharks in thei natural habitats is always good fun!
-Something that had always eluded me was interaction with Whale Sharks.
-Not because I wasn’t looking for the opportunity, mostly because it’s just not that common.
+In California, I was able to dive in massive kelp forests, in Mexico with giant manta rays, in Bora Bora with enormous Lemon Sharks, and in Costa Rica, on a Costa Rica fishing charters – I just love the outdoors, there is so much to explore, and so many memories I am ready to create.
+For now, I am coming back with memories that will last a lifetime.
+That said, the best part of the entire trip was, undoubtedly, getting to watch whales.
+Honestly, for that, California is a great location– whale watching california is an activity that can be enjoyed by all of your friends and family, ensuring that you all have fun together in this beautiful place.

 How cute are these guys?
 (Bohol Tansiers)